karnadii/marvelous65/README.md

 ## Update
 ### 28/12/2020
 I have finished the v2 pcb.
 Just have to order a ptototype from JLCpcb.
+This is gonna be multilayout hostwap so the best plate for this pcb is plate generated from swillkb for plate mount stab.
+If you prefer pcb mount stab I will still release the pcb mount stab version but you have to desolder some of uneeded hotswap that interfre with the stab for your choosen layout.

+## Firmware
+The firmware will use [ZMK](https://zmkfirmware.dev/) and QMK (if you don't care about license). you can choose between those two firmware.

+## Features
+- Dual mode wireless and wired
+- rotary encoder
+- oled display
+- rgb underglow
+- hotswap
+- multilayout

 ## Version 1
 ![](https://i.imgur.com/QaL3Zr7.jpg)